nerab/paradeiser/README.md

 The efficiency is calculated (per location) from the number of successful vs. cancelled pomodori, together with the number and length of interruptions.
 Breaks are not counted towards efficiency.

-### Verbose Reports (timesheet)
+### Timesheet

-      $ pom report --verbose
+      $ pom timesheet
       TODO Ordered list of pomodori and breaks, each with annotations (like a time sheet)

 The same options as for regular reports apply.
-The verbose report also details the efficiency of each location.
+The timesheet report also details the efficiency of each location.

 ### Exporting a Report